-The standard requirements focus on the core sustainability aspects; therefore, its applicability is considered to be universal, however, the specific form of implementation of some requirements may vary depending on the type of tourism organisation or activity that is audited.
+The standard requirements focus on the core sustainability aspects; therefore, its applicability is universal, however, the specific form of evaluation of some requirements may vary depending on the type of tourism organisation or activity that is audited.

-The scope of the audits carried out with this standard covers the sustainable management system, facilities (physical or virtual), means of transportation, services, workers' labour conditions and the tourism organisation's supply chain.
+The scope of the audits carried out with this standard covers the sustainable management system, facilities (physical or virtual), means of transportation, services, workers' labour conditions and the tourism organisation's supply chain of goods and services.

-Likewise, the audits carried out with this standard evaluate the collaborative relationship between the tourism organisation and the surrounding or visited communities, natural protected areas and other sites within its target or host destination(s).
+Likewise, the audits also evaluate the collaborative relationship between the tourism organisation and the surrounding or visited communities, natural protected areas and other sites within its target or host destination(s).